Protect your account

 Android and iOS let you install the Yandex.Key app so that you don't have to remember and protect your passwords.
 This app works by generating a one-time password each time you log in to Yandex, which then expires as soon as you've entered your account.

-Two-factor authentication gives your Yandex account the highest level of protection.
+Two-factor authentication is the most secure way to protect your Yandex ID.
 To hack this level of security, one would, among other things, have to steal your device and unblock it.

 Read more about this security measure under Two-factor authentication.